 Ms. Lees asked if LTD has a formal general manager review, and requested a template or criteria for such.
-Mr. Eyster said that the requested information would be provided.
+Mr. Eyster agreed to supply the requested information.

 Mr. Evans said that LTD is top in diversity in the region, especially with operators and customer services staff; however, somewhat less in leadership staff.
 The Board is committed to working toward more diversity in higher positions, so one of its goals for the new general manager would be to develop a diversity plan for leadership.